DANNYDEE93/Deployment6/README.md

 * <ins>Created a second [main.tf](initTerraform/main.tf) file for the application infrastructure to fully deploy my application after running myJenkins pipeline.
 The user data necessary for clients to access my application across all 4 servers was automatically installed upon creation through Terraform with my software script:</ins>

- 	</ins>My main.tf file created an infrastructure with 1 VPC in "us-east-1" and 1 VPC in "us-west-2" creating high redundancy and included:</ins>
+ 	 * </ins>My main.tf file created 1 VPC in "us-east-1" and 1 VPC in "us-west-2" creating high redundancy and included:</ins>
-  *2 AZ's

-  *2 Public Subnets
+      *2 AZ's, 2 Public Subnets, 2 EC2's, 1 Route Table

-  *2 EC2's

-  *1 Route Table*

-  *Security Group Ports: 22 (for SSH connection between the Jenkins manager and agent nodes/servers) and 8000 (for our app to use Gunicorn as a production web server)*
+      *Security Group Ports: 22 (for SSH connection between the Jenkins manager and agent nodes/servers) and 8000 (for our app to use Gunicorn as a
+      production web server)*

-  *1 Application Load Balancer (distributes traffic load across all four of my servers):* Indirectly lowering latency and increased throughput by improving the performance of my infrastructure and increasing availability to users so that my servers don't get	overwhelmed with requests.
+      *1 Application Load Balancer (distributes traffic load across all four of my servers):* Indirectly lowering latency and increased throughput by
+      improving the performance of my infrastructure and increasing availability to users so that my servers don't get	overwhelmed with requests.

 * </ins>Running my [software.sh](Setup_files/software.sh) across all my servers allowed me to save time from separately downloading my app's dependencies on each server:</ins>

   	<ins>Along with installing the latest version of Python and the virtual environment, it downloaded my GitHub repo and installs the necessary dependencies in my repo's directory:</ins>
   		* pip install -r requirements.txt *(ensures that the necessary Python packages and dependencies specified in the file are installed for my virtual environment)*
   		* pip install -y gunicorn *(automatically confirms and installs Gunicron web server)*

   		* pip install -y mysqlclient *(automatically installs client library necessary for my sqlite database)*

   		* python -m gunicorn app:app -b 0.0.0.0 -D *(runs the Gunicorn server and binds it to all available network interfaces attached to my VPC, specify entrypoint and endpoint for the application, and runs Gunicorn as a daemon process)*

 <ins>**Configure RDS Database**</ins>